We’ve all been confronted with the dreaded dirty oven. There’s a point where you can’t put it off any longer: the grime and gunk have to go.

 4. Using A Steam Cleaner

-- Remove racks: Take your racks out of the oven so you have full access to the whole appliance with your steam cleaner.
+- Remove racks: Take your racks out of the oven so that you can access the whole appliance with your steam cleaner.

 - Attach accessory of choice: If you have a scrub brush attachment, now is the time to use it.
 It can help with particularly neglected ovens.

-- Start steaming: Run the steam slowly over the walls, ceiling and floor of your oven.
-Wipe away the dirty water and melted gunk with a sponge, rag or paper towel.
+- Start steaming: Run the steam slowly over your oven’s walls, ceiling, and floor.
+Wipe away the dirty water and melted gunk with a sponge, rag, or paper towel.

 Praise the Steam

 Oven-cleaning duty no longer has to be a punishment with steam.
 We hope you’ve found a technique that appeals to you in our guide.

 One Last Tip

 One way to reduce how often you need to steam clean your oven is prevention.
 Place aluminum foil on your bottom rack to catch spills.